Raúl Quiñones-Rosado, PhD

 Dr. Quiñones-Rosado holds a doctoral degree in Psychology, specializing in integral and liberation psychologies.
 He is trained in Psychosynthesis counseling and is a Psychosynthesis Life Coach.
 Certified, as well, in neurolinguistic programming (NLP) and the healing art of Reiki, he has longtime interests in consciousness and future studies.
 His expertise is grounded in a lifetime’s work in communities-of-struggle and in a personal practice that includes meditation, journaling, martial arts, music and photography.

 His book, Consciousness-in-Action: Toward an Integral Psychology of Liberation & Transformation, is required reading in academic programs in psychology, counseling, social work, and social justice education in the US and Latin America.
 Also used by political activists, community organizers, anti-oppression trainers, integral practitioners and helping professionals, this work has been presented to audiences internationally.
 Other writings by Dr. Quiñones have appeared in academic, spiritual, political, and professional publications.

 Prior to establishing c-INTEGRAL, Dr. Quiñones founded the Institute for Latino Empowerment in Massachusetts, and co-founded Ilé: Organizers for Consciousness-in-Action in Puerto Rico.
 Through these organizations he has developed and conducted numerous empowerment, leadership development and organizational transformation programs with community members, students and educators, agency workers and administrators, as well as corporate managers and executives.

 Dr. Quiñones is a Senior Trainer with the Racial Equity Institute.
-He is also a Core Trainer of The People’s Institute for Survival & Beyond’s Undoing Racism workshop.
-He recently served as National Coordinator of the Collaboration on Antiracism Learnings, Legacies and Leadership Development.
+He has been a Core Trainer of The People’s Institute for Survival & Beyond’s Undoing Racism workshop, and served as National Coordinator of the Collaboration on Antiracism Learnings, Legacies and Leadership.
 He has taught undergraduate, masters and doctoral students as an Adjunct at the University of Puerto Rico and at Prescott College.

 Colleagues in Consciousness-in-Action

 María I. Reinat-Pumarejo, MEd

 Co-developer and trainer of the Latino Challenges Toward Racial Justice workshops, María Reinat-Pumarejo is Founder and Director of Colectivo Ilé: Organizers for Consciousness-in-Action, an organization committed to anti-oppression organizing in Puerto Rico and the United States.
 Along with Raúl Quiñones-Rosado, she co-founded and co-directed the Institute for Latino Empowerment (ILE) and established the Undoing Racism Organizing Committee in Western Massachusetts.